 Welcome to London Diocesan Board for Schools (LDBS)

 Our aim is for children and young people to flourish in the widest sense.
 Church schools are for everyone: this principle is as important to us today as it was when the LDBS was established in 1836.
-Find out more about Vision 2030.
+Find out more about our 2030 Vision.

 “I have come in order that you might have life – life in all its fullness.”
 Jesus (John 10:10)

-As you read about our work, please pray that the children and young people we serve will know life in all its fullness.
+As you read about our work, please pray with us that the children and young people we serve will know life in all its fullness.

 From single form entry primary schools to large secondary schools; our family of schools covers a large area of London, North of the Thames, and Surrey.